Source Collection Information for Research Assistants

 • Books routed to the Law Library from other campuses.

-• For more immediate needs, you may visit GU main and other local, non-law academic libraries to check out a book on-site.
-Note: Local academic law libraries are excluded from this service.
+• For more immediate needs, you may visit GU Hilltop Campus and other local, non-law academic libraries to check out a book on-site.
+Note: Local academic special libraries, like law and medical libraries, are excluded from this service.

 But